Advanced example¶

 A ref2 = PopJava.connect(...) // connect to nodeA -> local remotely

-object, connect to it creating a reference and also have a remote machine also connect to it.
+Let’s take the above snippet as an example, we create a localJVM object, connect to it creating a reference and also have a remote machine also connect to it.
 Visually it would resemble the Figure 2.

 Figure 2: Local JVM with local and remote connections

-will not have this method exposed because it is marked a POPPrivate
+In this example only local will be able to call the method divide, ref1 and ref2 will not have this method exposed because it is marked a POPPrivate.

-Remote special access method¶
+Remote special access method

-.
+@POPPrivate is not the only restriction we can make, notice how the set method has an attribute in its annotation, localhost = true.
 This attribute automatically check that the calls to this method are coming from someone on the same machine of the object.

-method is not accessible by everyone, but only by the objects on Node A. The table below shows the access to the three methods of A
+Using the same example as previous one we can see that the set method is not accessible by everyone, but only by the objects on Node A. The table below shows the access to the three methods of A.

-Method | local | ref1 | ref2 |
+Method local ref1 ref2

 Tracking let us know who and how long an object was used.
 To know this information we require calls to specialized API with a POP object as a target.